-6. Apply to the Maine Board of Environmental Protection for Delegated Authority under 38MRSA Chapter 3 Section 480-F.
+7. Apply to the Maine Board of Environmental Protection for Delegated Authority under 38MRSA Chapter 3 Section 480-F.

-The Municipality submits an application to the Board of Environmental Protection and receives partial delegated authority under 38 MRSA \$\\$480-F\$ to cover the issuance of vernal pool permits within specified section(s) of the municipality's growth area defined in its comprehensive plan.
-The specified areas within the growth area for use of the Maine Vernal Pools SAMP may include infill areas, areas adjacent to existing development, or areas served by municipal water and sewer.
-The request for partial delegated authority will include a map of the municipality's growth and rural areas as defined in its comprehensive plan, a map showing the subsection(s) of the growth area (designated growth areas) in which the Maine VP SAMP will be available to applicants.
-Supporting documentation will include the ordinance language used to facilitate implementation of the Maine VP SAMP, a narrative description of the municipality's financial, technical and legal resources to adequately review the permit applications, accept and transfer the in lieu fee, and enforce the permit requirements, a copy of the letter from the Municipal Planning Assistance Program, Maine Department of Agriculture, Conservation and Forestry (or Maine State Planning Office) showing the date the comprehensive plan was found consistent with the Maine Growth Management Act and a copy of the contract between the municipality and the third party land conservation organization.
+The Municipality submits an application to the Board of Environmental Protection and receives partial Delegated Authority under 38 MRSA §480-F to cover the issuance of NRPA vernal pool permits within the identified DDAs.
+The DDAs for use in the Maine VP SAMP will only include infill areas, areas adjacent to existing development, or areas served by municipal water and sewer adjacent to development within areas zoned for moderate or high density development.
+The request for partial delegated authority will include the following elements:

+- a map of the Municipality's Growth and Rural Areas as defined in its Comprehensive plan, - a map showing the DDAs, - the ordinance language used to facilitate implementation of the Maine VP SAMP including date of adoption by the Municipality,

+- a narrative description of the Municipality's financial, technical and legal resources to adequately review the permit applications, accept and transfer the in lieu fee, and enforce the permit requirements, - a copy of the letter from the Municipal Planning Assistance Program, Maine Department of Agriculture, Conservation and Forestry (or Maine State Planning Office) showing the date the comprehensive plan was found consistent with the Maine Growth Management Act, - and a copy of the contract between the Municipality and the 3rd Party land conservation organization.